ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 The following sections detail requests to IANA for the creation of a new registry.

-## 'gci' Scheme URI authority registry
+## 'glue' Scheme URI authority registry

-IANA is requested to create a new registry entitled "'gci Scheme URI Authority Identifiers".
+IANA is requested to create a new registry entitled "'glue' Scheme URI Authority Identifiers".
 The registration policy for this registry is Expert Review as defined in {{-IANA-guidelines}}.